hpc-io/h5bench/docs/source/dlio.rst

 * Add support for drop_last customization.
 Currently, by default, all batches left after MPI ranks distribution are not processed.
 * Replace the use of ``fork()`` with ``MPI_Comm_spawn()`` when creating new processes, as using ``fork()`` with MPI may be unsafe
 * Test support for the Cache VOL connector.
+* Add support for checkpointing by saving the model to a hdf5 file.